aabryant/yard-activerecord/README.md

 All attributes will be marked as writable.
 I will update the plugin to include handling of `attr_accessible` at a later point.

-Please note that any reference-fields that ends with `_id` will not be handled as an attribute.
-Please see Associations.

 There is an issue with namespaced classes.
 Currently this plugin will try and fetch a class with a namespace if it does not find one at the first try.